chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * Leary p40
 * Feb, Napoleon returned from exile, leading to the *Hundred Days* campaign
-* 16-Jul, Col Sir John Leicester offerd to mobilise two troops but was declined
+* 16-Jul, Col Sir John Leicester offered to mobilise two troops but was declined
-* 21-Oct, permament duty at Chester
+* 21-Oct, permanent duty at Chester
 * 27-Oct, due to be reviewed but rained off
 * 28-Oct, Knutsford Troop given dinner and 'good stout October' by the King and Constitution Club
 * Stockport Troop sent petition to Col Sir John Leicester that they didn't want to serve under Caopt Gee, who offered resignation which was accepted